 Qualifying as “retired” for your equity awards is the ideal scenario.
 For retirees, most employers will allow stock option recipients to retain existing equity grants in their current structure and not alter their expiration date.
 Some will even allow unvested options to continue to vest.
 Eligibility for this “retirement” classification is often based on a point scoring method which is determined by age and length of service.

-If you will not qualify as retiring, the next scenario will likely drastically change your stock option portfolio and vesting dates.
-In these scenarios, it is typically the case that any unvested options will be cancelled and vested options will have expiration dates reduced to a maximum of 90 days from separation.
+If you won't qualify as retiring, the next scenario will likely drastically change your stock option portfolio and vesting dates.
+In these scenarios, it is typically the case that any unvested options will be cancelled, and vested options will have expiration dates reduced to a maximum of 90 days from separation.
 These adjustments illustrate how important it is to understand your holdings and work to maximize value.
 This potential loss of current and future value should also be utilized in your negotiations for your compensation package at your new employer.

 The big disclaimer here is that each employer is free to have different features and stipulations within their option agreements so before making any changes to your equity holdings or employment status, I strongly encourage you seek the advice of a specialized executive financial advisor and ensure you have a solid understanding for how your equity awards are written.

 So now that you know what will happen to stock options when you quit, evaluate your holdings and negotiate the best new deal possible!
 If you'd like to discuss this topic further, feel free to schedule a complimentary 15-minute phone consultation with me here.
 Calendly - Timothy Golas